metamn/react-mui/README.md

 ## Status

 This is a work in progress document.
-Just fyi ... don't take actions yet based on it.
+It's complete enough to take actions based on it.
+To use it as a loose guideline which might change slightly over time.

 ## Summary

 ### 1. Use as less MUI components as possible

-- For content, Grid and Card should be well enough.
-Try to avoid Paper, Box.
-- For special elements like Navigation, Forms you'll find the examples here.
-(Or ask if they are missing)

 MUI is the most popular Design System out there.
 Yet it has to be used with care.

 Component functionality might easily overlap; the layout can be easily broken; code can become more complicated than necessary; and so on.

-A minimalist approach can reduce all above problems and offer _best practices_.
+A minimalist approach can reduce all above problems and offer _best practices_:

+1. For content, Grid and Card should be well enough.
+Try to avoid Paper, Box.
+2. For non-content and _special_ elements not lited on MUI you can find a good selection of custom components here.
+Please add yours, too.

 ### 2. Don't write CSS by hand

-- Use `makeStyles` only when adding responsiveness

 Design Systems are meant to replace HTML and CSS written by hand.
 If your code code contains handwritten CSS then it should be refactored until all CSS code is simplified down to responsiveness.

 It's rather adjust the Design System once (globally, by customizing the theme) than overwrite it many times (locally, by adding custom CSS - exceptions - in components).

+Use `makeStyles` only when adding:

+1. Responsiveness
+2. Missing API styling (like Card background color)
+3. Image sizing
+4. Implement non-MUI specific design elements (like background images, transparent header, etc.)
+5. Adjust spacing

 ## Guidelines

-### Set up
+### Set up / CSS Reset

 - https://material-ui.com/components/css-baseline/